BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/README.md

 Features:

    - sendMail function and sendmail telnet command.
 Default values for sendMail function and sendmail telnet command can be provided in /etc/mail/sendmail.cf file.
+Plain text, UTF-8 and HTML are supported.

 -----> Please see [Reference manual](Reference_manual.md) for more information.